Today I would like to take you on a mini photo tour of San Diego Bay! Will you join me?

 Walking straight out of Seaport Village at the most southern section, you will enter Embarcadero North Park, one of my favorite spots to take pictures of the water and people-watch.

 I have added the above picture to illustrate the photographic potential of sunsets.
 Seaport Village is one of my favorite places to film sunsets.
 I love the coral trees here in the wintertime, as they perfectly contrast the sky.

 Sorry, I went off on a tangent.
 Let’s keep going, shall we?

 South Embarcadero begins just south of Seaport Village and is the home of the Marriot Hotel and Marina, the San Diego Convention Center, Embarcadero Marina Park South, the Embarcadero Fishing Pier, and Fifth Ave Landing,

 Embarcadero Marina Park South

-The Embarcadero Pier is a well-known fishing pier in close proximity to Downtown San Diego.
+The Embarcadero Pier is a famous fishing pier near Downtown San Diego.
 I have written extensively about this pier in a previous post.
-If you would like to have a look at it, I have it linked here.
+If you want to look at it, I have it linked here.

-If you are looking to have a snack after our long adventure thus far, at the base of the pier is Burgers, Bait, and Beer.
-As the name suggests, they also sell bait, as well as renting out fishing rods by the hour.
+If you are looking to have a snack after our long adventure thus far, Burgers, Bait, and Beer are at the base of the pier.
+As the name suggests, they sell bait and rent fishing rods by the hour.